-Dr. Schilsky is the Senior Vice President and Chief Medical Officer (CMO) of ASCO.
+Dr. Schilsky is the Chief Medical Officer (CMO) and Executive Vice President of ASCO.
 Formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center, he is a highly respected leader in the field of clinical oncology.
 He specializes in new drug development and treatment of gastrointestinal cancers.
 Dr. Schilsky is a Past President of ASCO, having served in the role during 2008-2009, and is also a Past Chair of one of the National Cancer Institute’s Cooperative Groups, Cancer and Leukemia Group B (CALGB).

 Dr. Schilsky’s impressive experience and many accomplishments in both clinical medicine and clinical research reflect his deep passion for cancer medicine.
 He has spent the majority of his career at the University of Chicago, where he joined the faculty in 1984, subsequently rising to the rank of Professor of Medicine and serving in many roles, including Associate Dean for Clinical Research in the Biological Sciences Division and Director of the University of Chicago Cancer Research Center.